Phran6ix/Phran6ix/README.md

 - 👋 Hi, I’m @Phran6ix
-- 👀 I am a backend developer
+- 👀 I am a software engineer
-- 🌱 I write  Typescript, NodeJs, ExpressJS, AdonisJS, MongoDb and its framework, Prisma
 -
 - 📫 How to reach me on email: francisolatinwo@gmail.com